 Methodist Healthcare facilities strive to be in the top 10 percent of performance for all quality measures.
-We are dedicated to continuous improvement in all areas of patient care.

 Quality can be measured in various ways, including:

 - Outcomes achieved such as mortality rates and surgical infections

 - Compliance with evidence-based processes known to enhance care

 - Volume of patients with complex diagnoses and procedures successfully treated

 - The safety record of each facility